haoyuanchen/FFEnergy/README.md

 Only non-bonded interactions, not planning to add bonded terms.

-Planning to add (1) potential energy scan (2) support for periodic system.

 Notes:

 (1) The special potential (.pair file) will override the default 12-6 LJ (but not Coulomb) potential for selected atom pairs.